Meditation for May 15th

 Guerilla garden.
 In the middle of the night, tear up the lawn and grow plants that will grow in that environment.

-Instead of a lawn, use a ground cover like St. John’s Wart or Forget-Me-Nots.
+Instead of a lawn, use a ground cover like St. John’s Wort or Forget-Me-Nots.

-Instead of a lawn, grow a bunch of flowers and attractive plants so when people walk by they can enjoy your yard.
+Instead of a lawn, grow flowers and attractive plants so people can enjoy your yard when they walk by.

 Give the owners of a large lawn some goats.